-During the early 1840’s, Western Australia experienced it’s first economic boom.
-This was both contributed to and was fed by a sudden expansion in the settler population.
-Between 1837 and 1843 the European population in the colony increased by over 50% — The settler population doubled.
-While that may sound impressive, consider this: The total number of settlers in 1837 was only 2,025 men women and children.
-There might have been an additional sixty or seventy soldiers, but that was it for a land area…
+During the early 1840s, Western Australia experienced its first modern economic boom.
+This both contributed to and was fed by a sudden expansion in the white settler population.
+Between 1837 and 1843 the European population doubled.
+While that sounds impressive, consider this: The total population in 1837 was only 2,025 men, women and children.
+There… Continue reading Boom time.

 The story of the corner of King and Murray Street in the city of Perth, Western Australia, continued.